SamBri/assignmentRESTAPIbySammy/README.md

 # Brief Explanation.

-This API has been designed with the database primary key on the record number for autoincrement as **Create** is done at the client end <br>
-hence lawyers can make entries with no error response of duplicate entry for a desgin based on employeeIDs primary key.<br>
+This API has been designed with the database primary key on the record number for autoincrement as **Create** is done at the client end hence lawyers can make entries with no error response of duplicate entry for a desgin based on employeeIDs primary key.<br>
 *Multiple timesheets or records created by a lawyer.*